Mukul1127/Minecraft-Java-Flags/README.md

 - **OpenJ9** - Consumes less memory at the cost of being *much* slower in Minecraft.
 It also uses totally different flags than any other Java build.
 This option is unrecommended

 If you dont know what to pick, I recommend GraalVM or Adoptium.
+You can download most of the good OpenJDK based ones from [here](https://adoptium.net/marketplace/), and you can download GraalVM from [here](https://www.graalvm.org/downloads/).

 <br />